enterstudio/suman/README.md

 I started writing Suman in October 2015.
 After 6 months of working with Mocha, I started seeing many of its shortcomings.
  Mocha has a handful of major problems and 100 minor ones.
 Mocha is poorly designed software, and the fact that it concatenates all your tests in a single process is simply not how testing should work; especially for a dynamic language where the global scope can be easily polluted by inexperienced developers.
+Once you start writing non-trivial tests with Mocha, it becomes very difficult to debug tests and run only one test at a time.

 About 2 weeks after I started writing Suman, I discovered AVA.
 AVA is much better than Mocha, but it "forces" you to use transpilation and has its own assertion library.
-It's also missing some nice features from Mocha.
+It's also missing some nice features from Mocha, including nested blocks.
 So I decided to continue working on Suman, and essentially take the best from Mocha and AVA, and also borrow the best ideas from TapJS/Tape and Lab (the test runner for the Hapi framework.).
+I have spent a lot of time on the issue trackers on basically every Node.js testing framework :)

 Just like AVA, Suman runs tests in child processes.
 With Suman, you can also run any single test with just the node executable, something that you cannot do with AVA.
 A big hangup for me.
 Beyond the standard advantages of speed, isolation and independence, running tests